socotecio/django-socio-grpc/docs/features/enumerations.rst

 Theses options can be set by using the appropriate generation plugin.

-You can also disable automatic generation for non-annotated enums by setting `non_annotated_generation` to `False` in the plugin constructor.
+You can also enable automatic generation for non-annotated enums by setting `non_annotated_generation` in the plugin constructor.
+This setting default will be changed from False to True in 1.0.0.

 Using Generated Enums
 ---------------------